Welcome to

 It All Starts Here

-Whether your goal is to learn how to play the piano, take your skills to the next level, get ready for an audition or have fun while learning to play your favorite songs, DORAL PIANO STUDIO is the perfect place to build your foundation with onsite or virtual lessons.
+Whether your goal is to learn how to play the piano, take your skills to the next level, get ready for an audition or have fun while learning to play your favorite songs, DORAL PIANO STUDIO is the perfect place to build your foundation with onsite lessons.
 We’re dedicated to teaching the skills and providing the hands-on experience necessary for achieving a performance level beyond your expectations.
 We teach beginners, intermediate and advance levels and both adults and kids (starting age suggested is 4 years old).
 Take a look through our site to learn more.

 Available Programs

-Team
+Meet the Team

 Daniel Venegas

-With over 15 years of teaching experience, the secret to Venegas' teaching approach is adapting to each student's design, enforcing their confidence and self-esteem first and then teaching them in a fun way.
+With over 20 years of teaching experience, the secret to Venegas' teaching approach is adapting to each student's design, enforcing their confidence and self-esteem first and then teaching them in a fun way.

 EDUCATION